District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 • ELENA (European Local Energy Assistance): The European Commission will provide funding for EUR 97 million to ELENA, in order to support project development services for energy efficiency in privately and publicly owned housing.

-• Fifteen councils in Scotland have received more that £2 million by the Scottish Government in order to help businesses and homeowners install energy efficiency measures as part of the new Energy Efficient Scotland programme.
+• Fifteen councils in Scotland have received more than £2 million from the Scottish Government in order to help businesses and homeowners install energy efficiency measures as part of the new Energy Efficient Scotland Programme.

-The Affordable Warmth Scheme is available for Northern Ireland and its goal is to help people with an income lower than £20.000 per year and live in a targeted area by their council make thier homes warmer, healthier and more energy efficient.
+The Affordable Warmth Scheme is available for Northern Ireland and its goal is to help people with an income lower than £20.000 per year live in a targeted area by their council to make their homes warmer, healthier and more energy efficient.

 European cities with central heating and cooling networks (DH and DC)